agriya/sns/README.md

 # Social Networking Solution

-Agriya SNS is an open source Soccial Network Solution that is view to offering a platform that showcases users personal and professional aspirations.
+Agriya SNS is an open source Social Network Solution that is view to offering a platform that showcases users personal and professional aspirations.
+It allows them to explore and share their creative abilities, interests and places of interest.
+Special features also include posting personal images & videos.
 It is written in AngularJS with REST API for high performance in mind.

 > This is project is part of Agriya Open Source efforts.
 Social Networking Solution was originally a paid script and was selling around 10000 Euros.
 It is now released under dual license (OSL 3.0 & Commercial) for open source community benefits.